SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Experimental Evaluation

 \subsection{Test Generation Success and Instace Characteristics}

 \paragraph{Effect of Issue Description Length} We investigate the relationship between issue description length and test generation performance in \cref{fig:issue_length}.
-We observe a general trend that issues with longer descriptions are easier to generate tests for, with all methods achieving a higher \ftp rate for longer descriptions.
-This is likely due to the increased amount of information available in longer descriptions.
-Interestingly, only \acr, which specializes in relevant context recovery, achieves a non-zero \ftp rate on the shortest issue descriptions, further supporting this hypothesis. \swea, which is able to interact with the codebase across multiple turns, is least sensitive to issue description length, achieving approximately the same \ftp rate for all but the shortest lengths.
+We observe a general trend that issues with longer descriptions are easier to generate tests for, with all methods achieving a higher \suc for longer descriptions, however tending to slightly decrease for very long descriptions.
+This is likely due to the increased amount of information available in longer descriptions, while too-long descriptions may contain many distractors and make it difficult to extract relevant information for the LLM. \sweap, which actively summarizes context, limiting file content and reducing history, is least sensitive to issue description length, achieving approximately the same \suc for all but the shortest lengths.

+\paragraph{Effect of Data Contamination} As \bench{} is based on historic GitHub issues, they may be contained in the pre-training data of the LLMs we use.
+To investigate this issue, we conducted an experiment comparing the performance of \zsp on all issues created after the Knowledge Cutoff (KC) of \gptf (April 2023) to a random subset of the same size of instances created before, and report the results in \cref{fig:resolved_before_after}.
+While we observe a small performance difference, we can not confirm its statistical significance ($p\approx 37\%$) due to the low number of samples created after the KC.
+Further, all methods in \cref{tab:test_gen} use the same underlying LLM and should thus benefit from any potential contamination to a similar degree, allowing for a fair comparison between different methods.

-\paragraph{Model Complimentarity} We consider three diverse models from \cref{sec:eval_test_gen} and analyze the overlap in the instances for which they are able to generate successful tests.
+\paragraph{Method Complimentarity} We consider four diverse methods from \cref{sec:eval_test_gen} and analyze the overlap in the instances for which they are able to generate successful tests.
 We show the results in \cref{fig:overlap_methods}.
-While the best-performing approach, \swea, alone is only able to solve $25$ instances, the combination of all three approaches is able to solve $47$ instances.
-Interestingly, the overlap between the two relatively similar agent-based approaches \acr and \swea is smaller than between either one and the test-generation specific \libro.
+While the best-performing approach, \sweap, alone is able to solve $51$ instances, the combination of all four approaches is able to solve $87$ instances, highlighting the benefit of exploring a variety of approaches for test generation.